DavidHua04/UBC-Courses-Visualization/README.md

 **Prerequisite Visualization in Browser:**
 ![Prerequisite Visualization](https://github.com/user-attachments/assets/e6f2b357-c40e-4223-bec4-2ef5d75ee984)

+### Limitations and User Contribution

+Currently, all course objects in this repository have been extracted using GPT, focusing on **Computer Science (CS)**, **Statistics (STAT)**, and **Mathematics (MATH)** courses.
+However, there are a few important points to consider:

+1. **Limited Scope:** Only CS, STAT, and a few MATH courses are included in the visualization.
+Alternative courses that could be prerequisites for these courses may not be shown.
+2. **Potential Hallucinations:** Since the course data has been generated using GPT, there may be occasional errors or hallucinated information in the course details.
+This could lead to minor inaccuracies in prerequisites or course descriptions.

+To improve the accuracy and breadth of the course data, **users are encouraged to review the existing course information** for any potential errors and **add more courses** or **suggest corrections**.
+Your contributions will help make the visualization more accurate and comprehensive.

 ## Future Plans

 I will be adding another Jupyter Notebook (`.ipynb` file) that will provide the following features: